 Where does the money for Edusave come from?

 The Edusave Scheme is funded using income generated by the Edusave Endowment Fund, which is built up from Government contributions.
 The Government contributed an initial capital sum of $1 billion to the fund in 1993.
 The capital sum reached the target of $5 billion in FY1997.
 With further top-ups of $0.2 billion in FY2012 and $0.3 billion in FY2013, the capital sum stands at $5.5 billion.

 If your child is a Singapore Citizen and is studying in a MOE-funded school, he/she can benefit from the Edusave Scheme in the following ways:

-As announced in Budget 2015, a top-up of $150 will be provided to the Edusave accounts of Singaporean children aged 7 to 16, on top of the annual contributions that they currently receive, as shown in the Table below.
+As announced at Budget 2015, a top-up of $150 will be provided to the Edusave accounts of Singaporean children aged 7 to 16, on top of the annual contributions that they currently receive, as shown in the table below.
 Students above the age of 16 who are still in secondary school will also receive the top-up.